 Jack Cole's East Indian Sources

 The book “The Drama of Denishawn Dance” breaks down the movements of many of Denishawn’s pieces as remembered by 1920s Denishawn dancer Jane Sherman.
 As Sherman describes Indian-inspired pieces such as “Nautch Dance,” “Dance of the Apsarases,” and “In the Bunnia Bazaar,” there are only descriptions of foot stamps with ankle bells, chassee and ballet steps, spinning while holding the edges of skirts, and some teasing movements of the hands and arms; none of it sounds particularly authentically Indian and was likely inspired by whatever St. Denis saw of the touring "Nautch Dancers" performing at American fairs of her time (for a fascinating discussion of this, see Priya Srinivasan's excellent article).
-These three rare videos of St. Denis performing her “Nautch Dance” piece sums this up visually.
-The first two I will link since I can't embed them (Legend of the Peacock, Radha), but the third I've embedded below:
+Three rare videos of St. Denis performing her “Nautch Dance”/Indian-themed pieces sum this up visually.
+The first two I will link since I can't embed them (Incense, Radha [Update: No longer available online]), but the third I've embedded below:

 Ted Shawn’s humorous “Cosmic Dance of Shiva” piece was said to be created after he studied hundreds of Indian sculptures and paintings featuring the dancing Shiva, learned of the creation/destruction myths in Hinduism, and learned "Indian dance" in India for five months during the Far East tour.
 Shawn claimed he “asked Siva before every presentation of his solo to take possession of his human body to express the beauty, rhythm, and power of the god’s being” (Sherman).
 Sounds like it would be quite the dance attempt, right?
 This, ladies and gentleman, was the result: